-Try our new Loan Calculator gadget, or download the simple loan calculator spreadsheet for Excel.
-Unlike many of our other mortgage calculators and loan calculators, our simple loan calculator just uses the basic built-in financial formulas to calculate either the payment (using the PMT formula), the interest rate (using the RATE formula), the loan amount (using the PV formula), or the number of payments (using the NPER formula).
+Some loan calculations can be very simple, and the purpose of the simple loan calculator spreadsheet below is to demonstrate this with Excel.
+Unlike many of our other mortgage and loan calculators, our Simple Loan Calculator uses just the basic built-in financial formulas to calculate either the payment (using the PMT formula), the interest rate (using the RATE formula), the loan amount (using the PV formula), or the number of payments (using the NPER formula).

 Simple Loan Calculatorfor Excel and OpenOffice